1. Who is ACCESS?

 Yes.
 Simply indicate on the registration form that the child needs a scholarship to participate and we will contact you to gather the required information to extend financial help.

-The vast majority of people who work with children in the SecondShift program are people who work with students during their regular daytime classes.
-This means that they frequently know your child from in-class contact, and they are familiar with the school’s academic program, allowing them to be particularly effective in homework help offered in Fast Forward classes.
-We also employ instructors who work with students in other non and for profit organizations in the valley.
+The vast majority of people who work with children in the SecondShift program are individuals who work with students during their regular daytime classes.
+This means that they frequently know your child from in-class contact, and they are familiar with the school’s program.
+We also employ instructors who work with other organizations in the valley.

-8. How may I support ACCESS Roaring Fork with a monetary donation?
+8. How may I support ACCESS with a monetary donation?

 Simply send a check to ACCESS Roaring Fork, PO Box 819, Carbondale CO 81623.
-We are a 501c3 tax exempt organization.
-We do not make any profit on our services.
+We are a 501(c)3 tax exempt organization.
 100% of our fees and donations go toward meeting our program costs.
-That means that 100% of any donation made to ACCESS is tax deductible.
 You can also donate using our secure server by clicking here and selecting “donate now”.
-For in-kind donations or more information, please contact an ACCESS staff member at 970-963-4402.
+For in-kind donations or more information please contact ACCESS at 970-963-4402.